Intel Introduces New Mesh Architecture For Xeon And Skylake-X Processors

 So What About Skylake-X?

-Intel released a die shot of its XCC (eXtreme Core Count) die that it employs for the Skylake-X processors.
+Intel released a die shot of its HCC (High Core Count) die that it employs for the Skylake-X processors.
 Again, Intel uses the same architecture for its Xeon lineup and for the enthusiast-class parts, so Skylake-X employs the same mesh interconnect topology.

 We can clearly see the relocated DDR4 controllers on the right and left of the die (second row down on both sides), so while it appears the die has 20 cores, it 'only' features 18.
 This happens to be the maximum core count of Intel's new Skylake-X lineup.